jpanged/wedding/_pages/story.md

 permalink: /story/
 ---

+# Our Story

 Rebekah and I wanted to have a place to share more about our story, including how we met to where we'll be heading after the wedding.
-We've broken our story into four parts.
 While this is just an overview of our nearly ten years together, we'd love to talk more in person if you're curious!

-We also thought it would be fun to share more about the proposal and include a video for those who couldn't make it.
+We've broken our story into four parts: Our Past, Our Present, and Our Future.
+We also thought it would be fun to share more about the proposal and include a video for those who couldn't make it, so that's the last section..

 <a href="#our-past" class="btn btn--past">Our Past</a>
 <a href="#our-present" class="btn btn--present">Our Present</a>
 <a href="#our-future" class="btn btn--future">Our Future</a>
 <a href="#the-proposal" class="btn btn--proposal">The Proposal</a>

 ## Our Past